zhaochen0110/OpenThinkIMG/README.md

 OpenThinkIMG is currently an **alpha release** but is actively being developed.
 The core end-to-end system, including tool integration, trajectory generation, SFT (Cold-Start), and V-ToolRL training, is functional and can be used to replicate the results in our paper.

+The project team is actively working on the following key milestones:

+*   **🥇 Release of Pre-trained Models**: Providing readily usable SFT-initialized and V-ToolRL-trained agent models (e.g., based on Qwen2-VL-2B).
+*   **🛠️ Expanding the Vision Toolset**: Integrating more diverse and powerful vision tools (e.g., advanced image editing, 3D analysis tools).
+*   **🤖 Broader LVLM Backbone Support**: Adding easy integration for more open-source LVLMs (e.g., LLaVA series, MiniGPT-4).
+*   **📊 More Benchmarks & Evaluation Suites**: Extending evaluation to a wider range of visual reasoning tasks beyond chart reasoning.
+*   **🌐 Community Building**: Fostering an active community through GitHub discussions, contributions, and collaborations.

+We welcome contributions and feedback to help us achieve these goals!

+---

  📚 [Documentation](docs/README.md)